-Europe parliamentary group calls likely Trump pick for envoy to EU 'hostile'
+EU leaders attack Donald Trump at Malta summit

 Story highlights

-- The EU's largest party reacts to Trump's likely pick for EU envoy as "hostile" to the bloc
+- Largest party in European parliament calls Trump's likely pick for EU envoy "hostile"

-- Letter urging EU leaders to reject Malloch's appointment comes as they meet in Malta
+Valletta, Malta (CNN)EU leaders, led by French president Francois Hollande, have denounced recent attacks on Europe by Donald Trump as they met for a summit to debate the future of the union.

+Hollande described Trump's statements as "unacceptable", and German Chancellor Angela Merkel called on the EU to press ahead with its own plans whatever the US says.

-A letter from the Group of the European People's Party, or EPP, urges the EU to reject US businessman Ted Malloch as bloc leaders hold an informal summit Friday in Malta expected to focus on migration, NATO and Europe's future.
+A letter from the Group of the European People's Party, or EPP, urges the EU to reject US businessman Ted Malloch, calling him "hostile and malevolent" and accusing him of "denigrating the EU."

-The EU faces uncertainties as the UK moves to extricate itself from the union -- Brexit -- and hostility from the Trump administration.

-In the letter to the presidents of the European Council and European Commission, the EPP calls the pro-Brexit Malloch "hostile and malevolent" and criticizes a "series of public statements" by the American "denigrating the EU."

-"In these statements, the prospective nominee expressed his ambitions 'to tame the bloc like he brought down the Soviet Union,' eloquently supported dissolution of the European Union and explicitly bet on the demise of the common currency within months," it reads.
+"In these statements, the prospective nominee expressed his ambitions 'to tame the bloc like he brought down the Soviet Union,' eloquently supported dissolution of the European Union and explicitly bet on the demise of the common currency within months," they say in the letter to the presidents of the European Council and European Commission.

-"If pronounced by an official representative of the United States, they would have the potential to undermine seriously the transatlantic relationship that has, for the past 70 years, essentially contributed to peace, stability and prosperity on our continent.

 "We are strongly convinced that persons seeing as their mission to disrupt or dissolve the EU, should not be accredited as official representatives to the EU."

 The letter ends by urging EU leaders Donald Tusk and Jean-Claude Juncker not to accept Malloch should he be Trump's pick.
+Envoys to the EU must be approved by the European Council, the European Commission and signed off by EU leaders.

 Malloch told the BBC last week: "Mr. Trump has clearly said that any trade deals with anyone frankly in the future will be done on a bilateral basis."